bachthyaglx/advanced_software_engineering/README.md

 # 4. Metrics

 SonarQube is used to evaluate code quality, including metrics for code complexity, duplication, maintainability, and security vulnerabilities.
-From the following picture, these metrics are satisfied for improvement and maintain high-quality code standards for the progam.
+From the following picture, these metrics are meet to ensure the improvement and maintain high-quality code standards for the progam.

 ![311001368-08129a62-14a9-4cc2-8534-a5725ce5c5e6](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/06613a0b-58d7-4c35-b77c-bcea4e619cd7)